peytoncordero/DRI25/command-line.md

 The command line is a way of interacting with computers.
 Historically, [human-computer interaction (HCI)](https://ieeexplore.ieee.org/abstract/document/9140327) has driven hardware development.
 In this section, we learn about different forms HCI to understand why the command line is a basic and useful digital skill.

-The first "computers” were humans: it was an occupation.
+The first "computers" were humans: it was an occupation.
 Before electronic computers, people were paid to develop mathematical operations.
 The [majority](https://www.jstor.org/stable/25147356?seq=1) were women:they were contracted as cheaper labor, despite having the same abilities, who were treated as secretaries.
 The photo below shows the women computers who calculated the trajectory of the first US satellite, the Explorer 1.

 ![A group of all women human computers](/images/command-line/ComputersForExplorer1Trayectory.jpg)